latentghost/DBMS_Project/README.md

 ## (name goes here)

-*<p style="text-align: center;">Welcome to “”!!</p>*
+*Welcome to “”!!*

 *(name) is an online retail store that allows users to buy and sell latest products online.
 Explore a vast variety of products, and get high quality products at extremely low prices delivered to your doorstep.*

+**<u>Register/Log-in</u>**